WrightonLabCSU/DRAM/README.md

         --rename                OPTION  Rename FASTA headers based on file name.
                                             Example: sample1.fa --> (fasta header renamed to) > sample1......
                                             Why?
-DRAM2 output is focused on scaffolds/contigs with respect to each provided input sample.
+DRAM output is focused on scaffolds/contigs with respect to each provided input sample.
                                                 Thus, without renaming FASTA headers, the individual scaffolds/contigs will not be distinguashable.
                                                 *If you have already renamed your FASTA headers, do not include '--call'.